awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example-deployment-pkg.md

  [Step 2\.2: Create the Execution Role \(IAM Role\)](with-s3-example-create-iam-role.md)

-## Python<a name="with-s3-example-deployment-pkg-python"></a>
+## Python 3<a name="with-s3-example-deployment-pkg-python"></a>

 In this section, you create an example Python function and install dependencies\.
-The code sample is compliant with Python runtime versions 3\.6 or 2\.7\.
-The steps assume the 3\.6 runtime but you can use either one\.

 1. Open a text editor, and copy the following code\.
 The code uploads the resized image to a different bucket with the same image name, as shown following:

    `source-bucket/image.png` \-> `source-bucketresized/image.png`
-**Note**
-The `from __future__` statement enables you to write code that is compatible with Python 2 or 3\.
-If you are using runtime version 3\.6, it is not necessary to include it\.

    ```
    from __future__ import print_function